hpi-swa-teaching/AutoTDD/packages/AutoTDD-Core.package/ATDDGitHubActionsRepository.class/README.md

-An ATDDGitHubActionsRepository facilitates the GHAClient and GHAParser to provide structured data.
+An ATDDGitHubActionsRepository facilitates the GitHubActionsClient and GitHubActionsParser to provide structured data.